parallel-fs-utils/fs-drift/README.md

 # fs-drift
 mixed-workload filesystem aging test

+You must provide python's numpy module on every host where fs-drift runs.
+For example:

+    ansible -m shell -a 'yum install -y python-numpy' all

 For a list of options usable with this script, "./fs-drift.py -h" .

 To run it: ./fs-drift.py

 This of course is a very small run, it just gives you a rough idea of the input parameters and the results you can generate.

+To run it from multiple hosts, you must ensure that fs-drift-remote.py or a softlink to it is in the PATH environment variable.
+For example:

+    ansible -m shell -a 'ln -svf ~/fs-drift/fs-drift-remote.py /usr/local/bin/' clients

 fs-drift is a program that attempts to stress a filesystem in various ways over a long period of time, in the following ways:
 - file and record sizes are completely random